twelch/twelch.github.io/_posts/2015-11-01-happy-place.md

 # The Polish

 To finish the map off I added some linework for squirrel paths.
-These styled semi-transparent, maybe only 20% opacity, so that where multiple paths overlapped there would be more intense color, signifying you know higher density squirrel traffic ;)  I added in some clouds that vary in size based on their size attribute.
+These styled semi-transparent, maybe only 20% opacity, so that where multiple paths overlapped there would be more intense color, signifying you know higher density squirrel traffic ;)

+I also added in some clouds that vary in size based on their size attribute.
 The clouds also appear and disappear as you zoom in and out giving a more interactive feel.
 Completely for show but an interesting touch I think that takes interactive maps to another level.

 <figure>
     <a href="/images/posts/joyofmap/clouds.jpg"><img src="/images/posts/joyofmap/clouds.jpg"></a>